Toyota Aqua: Second generation (XP210; 2021)

 The second-generation Aqua was unveiled on 19 July 2021 and went on sale on the same day.
 Built on the GA-B platform shared with the XP210 series Yaris, the wheelbase has been extended by 50 mm compared to the previous generation.
 It retained the 1695 mm width, allowing it to remain in the "compact car" category of Japanese government dimension regulations.
-It was initially offered in four grade levels: B, X, G and Z. The GR Sport grade was added later in late November 2022.
+It was initially offered in four grade levels: B, X, G and Z. The GR Sport grade was added later on 29 November 2022.

-According to Toyota, the second-generation Aqua is the world's first vehicle to use a high-output bipolar nickel–hydrogen battery as its electric drive battery, offering twice the output of the standard nickel-metal hydride battery equipped to the outgoing Aqua.
+According to Toyota, the second-generation Aqua is the world's first vehicle to use a high-output bipolar nickel–metal hydride battery.
+This offers twice the output of the standard nickel-metal hydride battery in the previous generation.
 The battery also delivers improved accelerator responsiveness and enables linear and smooth acceleration from low speeds, according to the carmaker.
 The speed range at which the vehicle can operate solely on electrical power has also been increased.
 This battery is used on the X, G, Z and GR Sport grades, while the B grade used the lithium-ion unit.

+Facelift (2025)

+A mid-cycle facelift was announced on 1 September 2025.
+It features updated exterior styling including a hammerhead grille and slim LED headlights, with some trims having a unique centre lamp.
+Safety enhancements include the latest Toyota Safety Sense with Proactive Driving Assist for improved steering and braking support involving pedestrians, cyclists, or stationary objects.
+New features comprise front and rear dash cameras, ETC 2.0 compatibility, Blind Spot Monitor, and Panoramic View Monitor.
+A new subscription-only "U" grade was introduced under the KINTO service.